All your favorite Uggs are now discounted for Black Friday

 Ugg Classic Femme Toggle Wedge Boot ($119.90, originally $179.95; nordstrom.com)

 We love any boot that adds a few inches to our height, which is exactly what the Femme Toggle does, thanks to its hidden wedge.
-The boot is a chic alternative to the Ugg classic, but fear not it still bear some of the signature brand details.
+The boot is a chic alternative to the Ugg classic, but fear not — it still bears some of the signature brand details.
 Shearling?
 Check.
 Toggle?
 Check.
 Split shaft?
 Check.
 Done and done.

 ____________________________________________________________________________